top of page

 The American period aided the Tonkawas, as both cultures were at war with the Comanches.
 Tonkawa men became scouts and joined Republic of Texas militias against the Comancheria, and they continued to do so after Texas became a state, though their fidelity to the Anglo Americans was not rewarded.
 They removed willingly to the Brazos Indian Reservation in 1858, where Tonkawa men became trusted allies.
 However, Anglo Texan settlers did not differentiate between friendly and enemy tribes, and they attacked the reservation.
 Thus, in 1859, the U.S. government moved the tribe to the Caddo/Wichita reservation near Anadarko in Indian Territory.

 It was at Anadarko where annihilation warfare visited the Tonkawas.
-The Caddos, Wichitas, Shawnees, Delawares, and other tribes massacred the Tonkawas, leaving over 300 of them dead; the tribe never recovered from this extermination attempt.
+The Caddos, Wichitas, Shawnees, Delawares, and other tribes massacred the Tonkawas in 1862, leaving over 300 of them dead; the tribe never recovered from this extermination attempt.
 The reasons for this attack vary.
 Some scholars believe that sectional differences between the North and South led to the massacre, while (more likely) the enmity rested on ancient tribal disdain for the Tonkawas as well as their roles as military soldiers and scouts for the Texas army.

 I agree with Dunlay (1981) that the Wichitas and Caddos may have been so hostile to the Tonkawas because they continued to practice what other tribes had left behind, such as ritualistic cannibalism.
 The mini-ice-age of the 14th century may have led to the decentralization of the big cities and the southern movement of the tribes associated with the high culture who then, in return, pushed other, less organized tribes further south.
 Warfare during these invasions may have been incredibly brutal, and may have included consuming the enemy once he was vanquished.
 The Tonkawas may have simply continued a tradition that had become less acceptable to more settled tribes.